davidmchris/machine-learning/projects/capstone/Project/capstone report.md

  - N2: Number of moves in the second run
  - Mouse score: N2 + N1/30
  - Exploration Efficiency: j / N1 where j is number of known maze cell junctions (walls or not walls)

+N1 and N2 give me the ability to compare how well each algorithm explores or exploits its knowledge about the maze.
+This can give some indication on why the algorithm performs well or does not perform well.
+The score is the main metric for evaluating an algorithm.
+The algorithms must balance between exploration and exploitation to get a good score.
+The exploration efficiency is another way to determine why an algorithm works well.
+An algorithm that always explores new territory will have a higher efficiency score than an algorithm that repeatedly traverses the same path.
+If one of the algorithms has a low efficiency and a high number of moves in the first run, you know that it could be stuck in a loop, dead end, or just doesn't effectively explore.

 ## II.
 Analysis